zachscape/TradersDashboard/README.md

     the same syntax and that kucoin lists the pair.
 The Bot section loops through all your active bots and displays the whole total and each individial crypto total.
   - Save the server and start the app

+  <b><b>Daily Scheduler setup</b></b>
+  - Open the app in vs code and navigate to line 157 in renderer.js within mainrepo/electron_app/renderer.js.
+  - Enter your own schedule values, keeping the formatting the same 2 digit time with "Min" or "Hours" after a space then "-" then your task.
+  - A ding sound is played at the end of each task.
+  - After you finish entering your schedule, start the app and while the app is selected, enter "ctrl + shift + I" and paste in this command to clear the default schedule, then close the app by exiting both terminals with "ctrl + c" and start the app with your schedule loaded.
+Double click start day when you wake up, and over time, you will stay more on task.